Reshaping the landscape, rewriting the future

 While the Trans Mountain pipeline expansion project ultimately went ahead (subject to further legal challenges), the Indigenous legal challenges led to the voiding of the first approval in 2018, significantly slowing down construction.

 59 First Nations (including almost every coastal nation directly affected by tanker traffic, 21 B.C. municipalities including North Vancouver, Victoria, and Burnaby) and over 210,000 citizens signed petitions opposing the Trans Mountain (TMX) pipeline expansion project.
 In June 2019, the Federal Court of Appeal ruled in favour of Indigenous Nations and quashed the pipeline approval.
 After a new set of consultations, the federal government again approved TMX in 2019 and this time the Court of Appeal upheld the approval.
-The Supreme Court declined to hear a further appeal, and the nations are now exploring other legal options to continue to fight TMX in court.
+But Coldwater Nations successfully pushed for a re-route of the pipeline, protecting its community's aquifer.

 How the RAVEN Community supported this campaign